Linear Euler (2D)#

 Note

-Setting the sound speed#
+Setting the sound speed and background density#

-Because \(c\) is a solution variable, you initialize it the same way you initialize \(\rho\), \(u\), \(v\), and \(p\):
+Because \(c\) and \(\rho_0\) are solution variables, you initialize them the same way you initialize \(\rho\), \(u\), \(v\), and \(p\):

 call model%SphericalSoundWave(rhoprime=1.0e-2_prec, Lr=0.1_prec, &